Cardinal-Cryptography/blanksquare-monorepo/README.md

 ## License

-MOst of the Shielder is licensed under the Apache-2.0 License.
+Most of the Shielder is licensed under the Apache-2.0 License.
 See the LICENSE file for more details.

 Some of the crates are licensed with LICENSE-GPL-3.0-only-with-Classpath-exception:
 * `crates/shielder-circuits`